argmaxinc/WhisperKitAndroid/README.md

 ## Common Setup Steps

-These steps are required for both CLI and Android app development:
+These steps are required for both Android app development and CLI:

 1. Install required build tools:
 ```bash